Powered by the sun, telcos open up cellphone's final frontier

 And they're not alone.

-According to a study released in October by the GSM Association GSMA.L, a grouping of mobile operators, 1.5 billion people lack access to a cellphone signal.
+According to a study released in October by the GSM Association (GSMA), a grouping of mobile operators, 1.5 billion people lack access to a cellphone signal.

 This is primarily because cellular operators haven't considered connecting remote communities such as Mambi worth the cost.
 But with demand for cellphone services in rural parts of the developing world rising, and the cost of the technology to connect them falling, the equation is changing.